Brick095/Draped-DEM-Exporter-by-Geocentric/README.md

 **Do not use the green "Code → Download ZIP" button to install this plugin.**

-**If install through the in-app QGIS repo is not available, please pownload the install-ready zip from the [Releases](link) page instead.
-To download click on the placeholder.**
+**If install through the in-app QGIS repo is not available, please pownload the install-ready zip from the [Releases](https://github.com/Brick095/Draped-DEM-Exporter-by-Geocentric/releases/tag/V1.0) page instead.
+To download click on "
+CSM_3D_Image.Extractor.zip".**

 ---